Tomorrow-IO-API/tomorrow-weather-codes/README.md

 Is it foggy?
 Rainy?
 A clear day?
 If you need a description of what the weather is like, simply request the weather code.
 As our beloved [Tomorrow.io API](https://docs.tomorrow.io/reference/data-layers-core) consumers, we provide full access to our library of weather icons.

 ### What's Included ###
-**Weather Codes V2** - PNG and PDF colored icons, of all new weather conditions including V1 weather conditions and additional V2 mixed weather conditions, can be found in [V2_icons](./V2_icons).
+**Weather Codes V2** - PNG and PDF colored icons, of all new weather conditions including V1 weather conditions and additional V2 mixed weather conditions, can be found in [V2 icons folder](./V2_icons).

 ![Weather Code Icons](./weathercodes_cover.svg)